 Feel refreshed and reenergized, without venturing far from home.

-The coronavirus pandemic — and shelter-in-place orders — have left many feeling more than a little stir-crazy.
-A recent report from American Express showed that U.S. consumers are missing travel so much that it’s taking an emotional toll: 48 percent of the 2,000 consumers surveyed said the inability to travel is stirring feelings of stress and anxiety, while 78 percent noted travel as one of the main activities they miss partaking in the most.
+Of all the uncertainty in the world, one thing is for sure: We're missing travel.
+A report from American Express showed that U.S. consumers desire to travel so much that it’s taking an emotional toll: 48 percent of the 2,000 consumers surveyed said the inability to travel is stirring feelings of stress and anxiety, while 78 percent noted travel as one of the main activities they miss partaking in the most.

 Change Your Definition of “Vacation”